rancher/fleet-docs/docs/ref-fleet-yaml.md

 | rolloutStrategy.autoPartitionSize | The number or percentage used to automatically partition clusters if no specific partitioning strategy is configured. | All |
 | rolloutStrategy.partitions | A list of partition definitions that group clusters for a phased rollout. | All |

-More details on rollout strategies and how they work [here](./rollout.md).
+More details on rollout strategies and how they work, refer to [rollout strategies](./rollout.md).

 ## Targeting and Customization